AD0791/formation/udemy/Docker-Mastery-Commands/course/coursenotes.md

 **--format** a common option for formatting the output of command using "go templates", it's a cleaner way to filter (|grep).  __"inspect"__ is to go inside a container.   **{{ .NetworkSettings.IPAddress }}** is the actual node of that json output that we really want to look at.

 > ifconfig en0
 -> To see my active networks on my mac and my ports

+-> Docker network graph:
 ![Docker Network Explain](../images/Dnetworkexplain.png)

 _the brige is the virtual network._